February 27, 2023

 Family history of testicular cancer- If a man has a close relative, such as a father or brother, who has been diagnosed with testicular cancer, he may be at an increased risk.

-Abnormal testicle development- Men suffering from any condition that affects testicular development, such as Klinefelter syndrome, can develop this cancer.
+Abnormal testicle development- Men suffering from any condition that affects testicular development, such as Klinefelter syndrome, can develop this disease.

-Age- Testicular cancer is most commonly diagnosed in young men between the ages of 15 and 44 and the risk decreases with age.
+Age- It is most commonly diagnosed in young men between the ages of 15 and 44 and the risk decreases with age.

 Race- White men are at greater risk than any other race.